deltreey/stopforumspam/README.md

 var sfsUser = stopforumspam.User('127.0.0.1', 'test@test.com', 'testUserName');
 ```

-Then you can check it eassily
+Then you can check the stopforumspam.com database easily.
 ```js
 sfsUser.isSpammer().then(function (result) {
 	 .then(function (result) {